Cross-Validation

 Data split into 5 folds — drag across the strip to add or remove folds

-Validation error per fold
+Validation error per fold (hover a bar to find its points)

 The idea in plain words